-> Step 5: Shape and Finish
+Step 4: Shape and Buff

 From here, you'll want to make the surface of the nail as smooth as possible.
 Concentrate on the cuticle area, making sure the transition at the sides from nail to dip is smooth.

 Once your nails are smooth and the sides are even, buff, buff, and buff some more!
 The more you buff, the smoother your final nail will be.

 Once you're good with the smoothness of the nail, *technically* you can stop there if you want a matte finish - just be warned that the dip has a tendency of wearing down, making it smoother and less matte over time.
-A matte polish might help with this.
+A matte top coat might help with this.

 And with that, you're done!
 I can normally completely do my nails (from removing the old ones to apply new ones) in a little over an hour.